Eudald1601/ARQSOFT/README.md

 Anything placed in a certain layer is more stable than anthing placed in outer layers and is less stable than anthing in inner layers.

 Stable: related to the likelihood of change.

+Rule in Software Systems: Make our software to depend as much as possible on stable classes/tools

+Dependency / Couplings:

+Mesurement of how strongly one element is connected to, has knowledge of, or relies on other elements.

+One software design goal:
+To reduce as mush as possible the compling with non-stable elements!!

+There is nothing wrong on coupling with stable elements.

+- Subclasses and superclasses
+- Associated classes
+- Classes with dependency relationship
+   - Arguments
+   - Local variables
+   - Return values
+How to use clean architecture??
+Make that elements in one layer do not depend on elements that appear in outer layers.